Canada at the 2020 Summer Olympics: Trampoline

 Canada qualified one gymnast for the women's trampoline by finishing in the top eight at the 2019 World Championships in Tokyo, Japan.
 Samantha Smith qualified an additional spot through the 2019-2020 Trampoline World Cup series.

 Judo

 Canada qualified six judoka (three per gender).
-Five of them, highlighted by London 2012 bronze medalist Antoine Valois-Fortier (men's half-middleweight, 81 kg), were ranked among the top 18 eligible judokas in the IJF World Ranking List of June 28, 2021, while Ecaterina Guica in the women's half-lightweight (52 kg) earned a continental quota spot from the Pan American region as Canada's top-ranked judoka outside of a direct qualifying position.
+Five judoka were ranked among the top 18 eligible judokas in the IJF World Ranking List of June 28, 2021, while Ecaterina Guica in the women's (52 kg) earned a continental quota spot from the Pan American region as Canada's top-ranked judoka outside of a direct qualifying position.
 Kelita Zupancic was set to compete, but eventually withdrew and retired because of her pregnancy.
 The team was officially named on June 30, 2021.